jpanther/congo/exampleSite/content/docs/version-2/upgrade/index.md

 ### Upgrade using Hugo

+To upgrade a go module to a new major release, the `modules.toml` and `go.mod` files need to be updated.
+In each file, update the path to the theme from `github.com/jpanther/congo` to `github.com/jpanther/congo/v2`.

-Hugo makes updating modules super easy.
-Simply change into your project directory and execute the following command:
+Then change into your project directory and execute the following command:

 ```shell
 hugo mod get -u
 ```

-Hugo will automatically upgrade any modules that are required for your project.
-It does this by inspecting your `module.toml` and `go.mod` files.
-If you have any issues with the upgrade, check to ensure these files are still configured correctly.

 Once the theme has been upgraded, continue to the [next section](#step-3-theme-configuration).